Entities

 | ├── Scorecard Cache [Service]

-Domain descriptor
+Domain entity descriptor

 If your entity is a domain, you must also specify x-cortex-type